EdissonG/springboot-user-crud/README.md

 ## Set up project

-First of all you have to create a database called myusers on PostgreSQL server with a table called user withe fileds defined in the entity file.
+First of all you have to create a database called myusers on PostgreSQL server with a table called user with the fields defined in the entity file.